Quantum imaginary time evolution and UD-MIS problem: Numerical results

 \subsection{Failure probability characterization}

 We recall from section \ref{sec:optimization-based-on-qite} that the aim of our method is to obtain an \textit{acceptable state}, that is, an eigenstate with eigenvalue $E_i$ such that $E_i \leq E_0 + \delta E$, with $\delta E \geq 0$ a tolerable error.
 In what follows, we numerically explore several quantities for the graphs instances depicted in Fig. \ref{UD-MIS-graphs} in order to understand how the performance of the method relates to the number of iterations, the domains, and the number of shots.
-The Hamiltonian for these graphs are constructed according to Eq. \eqref{eq:UD-MIS_Hamiltonian}.
-The results will be used later on when testing Alg. \ref{alg:cap} on several instances of random graphs.
+The graphs were constructed using a square grid of size $2.2 \times 2.2$ and sampling two-dimensional points using a uniform distribution.
+The Hamiltonians for these graphs are constructed according to Eq. \eqref{eq:UD-MIS_Hamiltonian}.The results will be used later on when testing Alg. \ref{alg:cap} on several instances of random graphs.